 Reportedly, quite a number of OnePlus smartphones of Android 8.0 Oreo-based version of OxygenOS have been hit by a bug that has disrupted their ringtone feature during an incoming call, as posted by the consumer base on the company’s official product forums.
 However, this glitch occurs occasionally, and that too only on devices that are compatible to one of the latest flagships of OxygenOS.
 Initially, it was considered that the bug had only affected OnePlus 5T powered by the OxygenOS version 5.0.3 as per the first complaint.
 But, in the course of time, several users of the versions OnePlus 5 and OnePlus 3 complained that they were facing similar problems on these smartphone models as well.

-As far as the Chinese smartphone maker is concerned, it is yet to issue an official statement to acknowledge the problem as of now.
+As far as the Chinese smartphone maker is concerned, it has yet to issue an official statement to acknowledge the problem.
 But the company is likely to come up with a statement soon with the appropriate solution to fix the glitch through a software update.
-Meanwhile, the consumers need not worry about their OnePlus smartphones not ringing during incoming calls, because rebooting the phones is a temporary solution to this glitch, as reported by the affected users.
+Meanwhile, the consumers need not worry about their OnePlus smartphones not ringing during incoming calls because rebooting the phones is a temporary solution to this glitch, as reported by the affected users.

 This point of time last year was marked by the Chinese New Year, so the company’s core development team was on holiday, stalling the open beta releases for the OnePlus 3 and OnePlus 3T for a month.
-On that note, no such further announcements have been made to resume the beta releases this year and the company will probably continue carrying out software updates for its devices every month.
+On that note, no further announcements have been made to resume the beta releases this year.
+The company will probably continue monthly software updates for its devices.

-But, on the bright side, last year was a very successful year for OnePlus, achieving a turnover which reached $1.4 billion in 2017.
-The phone maker’s next Android-powered flagship is expected to be announced this spring in the version of OnePlus 6.
+But, on the bright side, last year was very successful for OnePlus, achieving a turnover of $1.4 billion in 2017.
+The phone maker’s next Android-powered flagship is expected to be announced this spring in the version of the OnePlus 6.
 Together with its anticipated announcement of a new flagship device and the acknowledgment of the current OnePlus bug problem with the corresponding bug fix software, the smartphone company echoes its tagline in practice, ‘Never Settle’.